pgadmin-org/pgadmin4/docs/en_US/import_export_servers.rst

     # or, to specify a non-default user name to own the new servers:

     /path/to/python /path/to/setup.py --load-servers input_file.json --user user@example.com

+    # to specify a pgAdmin config DB file:

+    /path/to/python /path/to/setup.py --load-servers input_file.json --sqlite-path /path/to/pgadmin4.db

 If any Servers are defined with a Server Group that is not already present in the configuration database, the required Group will be created.